‘Content is king’ might just be the most overused phrase in digital marketing, but there’s a perfectly good reason for that.

 Sure, it all depends on your audience, but for many restaurants, cafes and bars, there’s a real benefit to be gained from maintaining a high-quality blog.

-First, blog content has a permanence that’s the antithesis of social media content.
-Tweets are usually only relevant for a few hours after they’ve been posted.
+First, blog content has a permanence that social media content doesn't have.
+Tweets are usually only read in the few hours after they’ve been posted.
 Blog content can keep bringing in traffic for weeks, months or even years.

 It’s also easier to navigate old blog content than it is to scroll through months of social media posts to find what you’re looking for.